KevinJonasSr/Synctracker/replit.md

 - **Vite**: Frontend build tool for development and production.
 - **ESBuild**: Backend bundler for optimizing server code.
 - **TypeScript**: Used across the full stack for type safety.

+## Pending Integrations

+- **Email Sending (Resend)**: Email sending functionality has been designed with schema and placeholders in place, but awaiting RESEND_API_KEY setup.
+The `emailSends` table tracks sent emails.
+When ready to implement, use Resend integration or manually configure with API key.